Percy Brookfield: Death

 On the same train that had stopped at Riverton S.A. was Constable Edmund A. Kinsela of the New South Wales Police Force.
 The Constable was transferring from Broken Hill to Culcairn in the Wagga Wagga District.
-Constable Kinsela effected the arrest of Kooraman Tomayoff after an extended physical confrontation.
+Constable Kinsela effected the arrest of Koorman Tomayoff after an extended physical confrontation.
 The South Australian Governor, Sir Archibald Weigall met with Constable Kinsela the following day and warmly congratulated him on his heroism.

-Constable Kinsela's Account
+Constable Kinsela's account

 The Barrier Miner on Wednesday 23 March 1921 reports...